 Who Should You Contact?

-If you were recently fired and denied unemployment benefits, contact the attorneys of the Rosenblum Law Firm right away.
+If you were recently fired and denied unemployment benefits, contact the attorneys of the Rosenblum Law right away.
 Our attorneys are licensed in both New Jersey and New York and have a great deal of experience fighting employers and ensuring workers receive the benefits they deserve.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.